shailoo31-hub/My-New-Repository/This Is My First Folder In This Repository/the_couple_and_the_donkey.md

 ## The Story

-A husband and wife were traveling with their donkey [0.1.2].
-Sometimes the wife rode when she was tired, sometimes the husband rode, and sometimes both walked [0.1.2].
-When the donkey became tired, they stopped under a tree, rested, and gave it food and water [0.1.2].
+A husband and wife were traveling with their donkey.<br>  Sometimes the wife rode when she was tired, sometimes the husband rode, and sometimes both walked.<br>  When the donkey became tired, they stopped under a tree, rested, and gave it food and water.<br>

-But at every stage, people commented and criticized them [0.1.2].
+But at every stage, people commented and criticized them.<br>

-Finally, the couple understood that **people see only one moment of a journey** [0.1.2].
-They do not know where someone started, how far they have travelled, why they made a particular decision, or what lies ahead [0.1.2].
+Finally, the couple understood that **people see only one moment of a journey**.<br>  They do not know where someone started, how far they have travelled, why they made a particular decision, or what lies ahead. <br>

-So the couple decided to use the donkey wisely, care for each other, and care for the donkey—making decisions according to the situation rather than changing their lives to satisfy every stranger's opinion [0.1.2].
+So the couple decided to use the donkey wisely, care for each other, and care for the donkey—making decisions according to the situation rather than changing their lives to satisfy every stranger's opinion. <br>

 ---